Category: Publications and deliverables

 -

-Characteristics of Mesoscale-to-Submesoscale Eddies in the Labrador Sea: Insights from Ship Observations
+Characteristics of Mesoscale-to-Submesoscale Eddies in the Labrador Sea

 A new study supported by ObsSea4Clim and EuroGO-SHIP has been published in the Journal of Physical Oceanography focuses on describing mesoscale eddies in the Labrador Sea based on ship observations.
 The characterization of coherent eddies is often based on gridded satellite altimetry products.
 In subpolar regions, these products face limitations…